Soham0779/AzureML-Designer-Deployment/README.md

 1. To create Pipeline in Azure ML Designer tool.
 1. To perform feature selection, training the model, model evaluation and create the Job(Experiment) for the model.
 1. To register the model
-1. To deploy the registered model to Batch endpoint and Real-time endpoint.
+1. To deploy the registered model to the Batch endpoint and the Real-time endpoint.
 1. To consume the deployed model.

+# Solution Methodology

+Before starting with the main objectives of this project there are some pre-requisites.

+## Prerequisites
+1. Azure Subscription
+2. Azure Resource Group
+3. Azure Workspace
+4. Azure Compute Cluster and Compute Instance